-i) IFRS 9 Financial Instruments (effective tentatively on or after 1 January 2015)
+i) IFRS 9 Financial Instruments (effective 1 January 2018)

 IFRS 9 is addresses the classification, measurement and recognition of financial assets and financial liabilities.
 IFRS 9 was issued in November 2009 and October 2010.
 It replaces the parts of IAS 39 that relate to the classification and measurement of financial instruments.
 IFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
 The determination is made at initial recognition.